xhandlr/vocacion360-uxd/README.md

 Additionally, between the wireframes and the final prototype, we made adjustments to margins and spacing to better align with web design standards seen in similar informational websites.
 These changes improve readability and the overall browsing experience.

-In our competitive benchmarking, we prioritized a cool color palette aligned with thoughtful decision-making.
-We also introduced value-added tools compared to our competitors: the ability to compare degree programs and download test results for free.

-Finally, the survey conducted at a public high school revealed that most students didn't know where to find information about scholarships and financial aid.
-To support them at this critical stage, we created the "Benefits" section, which compiles scholarships from international, municipal, and private institutions.
-It includes filters by university, admission scores, and tuition fees, and provides direct links to each program's official site.
-This feature reflects our belief that financial factors play a key role in students' decisions to apply for a degree.

 **Home Interface Evolution**

 The original home wireframe offered options for taking tests, exploring programs, and searching scholarships.
 In the high-definition version, a minimalist design was adopted with fewer visible buttons and a calming forest background in blue and turquoise tones.
 The navigation bar became collapsible, featuring a subtle orange hover effect.